Like all geeks, I love gushing about my setup.

 • Jetbrains Toolbox

-Every since piece of software from Jetbrains is awesome whenever you want to pull out the big guns, regardless of what you’re doing.
+Every single piece of software from Jetbrains is awesome whenever you want to pull out the big guns, regardless of what you’re doing.
 When both Visual Studio Code and Emacs fail me (quite rare, mind you), Jetbrains’ software gets the job done.

 Productivity